jkeohan/scatterplot-workshop/module-5-adding-a-legend.md

 // legendValues => {$Asia: "Asia", $Europe: "Europe", $Latin America: …}
 ```

-Although the key\value pairs are unique it's not in an array format the d3 expects.
-A few additional method that we can append will be **.value()** to return an array of unique values and **.sort()** to sort them in alphabetical order.
+Although the key/value pairs are unique, it's not in an array format the d3 expects.
+A few additional methods that we can append will be **.value()** to return an array of unique values, and **.sort()** to sort them in alphabetical order.

 ```